Telephone: 604 444-4889

-Running on Fumes is a road novel that carries with it influences of the genre, with their storylines of redemption through distance travelled, often in a failing world that reflects the protagonist’s interior.
-The line that delineates whether the world is reflecting the narrator’s state or whether the narrator’s mindset is reflected by the world is hazy, and there remains a level of uncertainty on the truths the narrator speaks.
+Running on Fumes is a road novel that carries with it influences of the genre, with their storylines of redemption through distance travelled, often in a failing world that reflects the state of the protagonist’s emotional state.
+It is a hazy line that delineates whether the world reflects, mirrorlike, the mind of the narrator or the narrator’s state of mind reflects the world, and there remains a level of uncertainty about the truths the narrator speaks.

 ISBN 13: 9780889229754 | ISBN 10: 0889229759

 5.5 W x 8.5 H inches | 160 pages